Faymonville Group

 Faymonville Group is a trailer and heavy transport equipment manufacturer operating worldwide.
 Started back in the 1960s in Rocherath, Belgium as a blacksmith shop later started to manufacture and sell agriculture machines and tractor cabins in 1962 opened a new production unit to fulfill the demand of forestry vehicles.
 In the late 1960s, the company manufactured its first semi-trailer.
 Today it manufactures every type of trailer for different transportation needs, ranging from flatbeds to SPMTs.
-With 5 production facilities spread around the world in Luxembourg, Belgium, Poland, Italy and Russia while having its headquarters in Luxembourg.
+With 4 production facilities spread around Europe in Luxembourg, Belgium, Poland and Italy while having its headquarters in Luxembourg.

 With time, the group has acquired and created brands to cater different transport requirements.
 Faymonville group developed Max trailer brand in 2012 to cater basic transportation needs.
 In 2017 Faymonville group acquired Cometto which is a leading player in SPMT and industry transporter manufacturing.
 With Faymonville as primary brand.

 History

 The brand started as a blacksmith shop in a village, Rocherath, Belgium.
 Later developed a manufacturing unit for sale and production of agriculture equipments and tractor cabins.
 In late 1960 the company manufactured its first semi-trailer, having the large number of glass manufacturers motivated the growth of the brand and their first low bed trailer in 1973 for transporting glass.
 Looking for a solution to transport glass panes vertically, they developed a special inloader trailer in 1977.
 In 1980 the first extendable trailer with hydraulic steering was manufactured by the company.

 With ever so growing demand, the old manufacturing unit could not compensate.
 For the same reason, in 1988 a new unit was built in Büllingen, Belgium.
 Which could handle higher demand and production.
 Since then, the product line was expanding to meet new needs of customers.
 New production units were added in 2003 in Luxembourg, 2006 in Poland and a CKD assembly unit in Moscow.

+In 2013 Faymonville developed a facility in Noginsk, Russia to cater the needs of the Russian customers mainly due to harsh weather conditions trailers needed regular repairs and maintenance.
+At the facility, the company offers assembly of the trailers and also training for the drivers to operate the trailers properly.